bertomartin/stat4701/_posts/2015-04-14-sentiment-analysis.md

 -Grab headlines/description from the news.

--Aggregate with twitter Data(@yahoofinance and @SAlphaAAPL) and Google Trends Data.

--Use the data collected from the past to predict a signal for the future.

 R package tm.plugin.webmining gives you access to the news.But we have to build(update) our corpus of documents everyday.